pixelchai/DeepSceneDetect/README.md

 The way it is cut up and combined can be fine-tuned programmatically.<!--, code examples are given below. -->

 Make sure that the input footage does not have cuts in it. `pre_gen.py` may be used to aid preprocessing using existing scene detection techniques.

+---
+this README is a work in progress